HoudaElAbbassi/ai-drone-ws2526/README.md

 This project is part of the Master's Program in Computer Science (Field of Study: Intelligent Systems) at Frankfurt University of Applied Sciences, Winter Semester 2025/2026, supervised by Prof. Dr. Christian Baun.

 We are developing an AI-powered FPV drone system for **automated road damage detection and assessment**.
-The drone flies over roads and uses computer vision and deep learning models to identify and classify various types of road surface damage, including cracks, potholes, and surface degradation.
+The drone flies over roads and uses computer vision and deep learning models to identify road surface damage.
+The current implementation focuses on **pothole detection** using YOLOv8, with architecture designed to support additional damage types in the future.

 ## Project Concept